No matter the nature of your design project, different types of fonts and final font selection is crucial.

 Examples: Typnic, Comply, Artegra, Bebop, Fanatix

-Slab serifs are the most prominent and loudest serifs.
-Think of these fonts as the quiet and classic serif fonts’ more energetic and enthusiastic sibling.
+Slab serif fonts are the most prominent and loudest serifs.
+Think of these slab serif fonts as the quiet and classic sans serif fonts’ more energetic and enthusiastic sibling.

 They are meant to be readable from a long distance and have been used heavily in billboards, pamphlets, and posters for several decades.